hazelcast/hazelcast-nodejs-client/.github/ISSUE_TEMPLATE/bug_report.md

 5. Java version.
 It is also helpful to mention the JVM parameters:

-6. NodeJS version.
+6. Node.js version.
 It is also useful to mention `node` command line arguments if there are any:

 7. Operating system.
 If it is Linux, kernel version is helpful: